Optimal Spatial Anomaly Detection: Detection of spatial anomalies

-where $n_1$ and $n_2$ are the lengths of the realised process on the horizontal and vertical coordinates, respectively.
+where $n_1$ and $n_2$ are the sizes of the realized process on the horizontal and vertical coordinates, respectively.
 The total sample size is $n=n_1\times n_2$.
 Without loss of generality, we may assume $n$ is a square number and $n_1=n_2=\sqrt{n}$.

-In Section \ref{sec:extend}, we also extend the results to the case where the dimensions of $\mathcal{S}$ diverge at different rates, i.e., $n_1\neq n_2$.
+Note that both our methodology and the theoretical results admit a direct extension to higher–dimensional settings, with $\cS=\{(s_1,s_2,\dots, s_d)\}\subset \R^d$, which will be discussed in Section \ref{sec:extend}.
+In the same section, we further allow for anisotropic growth of the lattice, in the sense that the dimension sizes may diverge at different rates, i.e., $n_1\neq n_2 \cdots \neq n_d$.